ClickSend/integration-library-country-names/README.md

-Utility library to turn country names into ISO two-letter codes. this library is the PHP clone of the python library: alephdata/countrynames/
+# Utility library to turn country names into ISO two-letter codes.
+This library is the PHP clone of the python library: alephdata/countrynames/

 # Requirements
   * PHP `7.0` and later.
   * Extensions: intl, yaml, mbstring, json.